lucidogmum/digital-writing-2026/README.md

 **Planning session #THIS IS A PROCESS DOCUMENTATION TASK REQUIRED FOR ASS 2#** <br>
 In the last part of today's class reflect on what you need to do next in your concept development process.
 Define 3 key tasks, and give yourself a date for completing them.

 ---

+# Week 7 - in class
+## Wednesday April 22

+Today we will continue with the development and protoyping of your creative work toward Assessment 2.

+**First up today: progress check #THIS IS A PROCESS DOCUMENTATION TASK REQUIRED FOR ASS 2#** <br>
+Take 10 minutes to complete this in your folio.
+Last week you defined three tasks you needed to do.
+How did these go?
+Did you complete them and if so where did they lead you in your development process?
+If not, why not?
+Is this a time management issue or did something else get in the way?
+Do you need to check in with Jenny or Lucinda about an extension?
+If so let us know now.

+### Iteration discussion ###
+Iteration is a bit like the drafting process we are used to as writers.
+It is the process of trying something, reflecting on results and doing it again with appropriate adjustments.
+Iteration is a process that finds a lot of value in failures and thing that don't work.
+Have any of your ideas completely bombed this week when you tried them?
+Or partially worked?
+Or worked better than expected?
+Have you had any major changes in the direction of your ideas due to this process of iteration?

+**SWIFT REFLECTION: Iteration #THIS IS A PROCESS DOCUMENTATION TASK REQUIRED FOR ASS 2#** <br>
+Have you been working with this iterative method?
+If so, note a particular example of how this method has worked for you as you have been developing your idea.
+If not, note down something you would like to test and iterate as an immediate next step.

+### break 5 mins

+**from 1.45 - 2:20 workshopping in pairs**<br>
+Show your work and discuss it with a partner.
+Discuss the creative concept, the interactivity architecture, the work's themes and how all these elements are coming together.
+It is best to do this with someone fresh, who you perhaps have not disucssed it with previously.
+Lucinda will suggest pairs.

+---